ASHP-Cold Climate Ducted Rebate

 What is a Cold Climate Air Source Heat Pump (ccASHP)?

-Minnesota Power offers a rebate on ENERGY STAR® qualified, ducted Cold Climate Air Source Heat Pumps (ccASHP).
+Minnesota Power offers a rebate on ducted Cold Climate Air Source Heat Pumps (ccASHP).

-How to Get Your Rebate on an ENERGY STAR® Qualified, Ducted ccASHP
+How to Get Your Rebate on a ducted ccASHP

-- Purchase and have installed a new ENERGY STAR® qualified, ducted ccASHP by December 31, 2020.
+- Purchase and have installed a new ducted ccASHP by June 30, 2021.
 A program participating contractor will provide proper installation services.

-You must use one of these program participating contractors to qualify for the rebate.
+- You must use a program participating contractor to qualify for the rebate.
 Contractors will complete the paperwork necessary for the rebate.

 - COP >= 1.75 at 5°F

-- You must be a retail customer of a participating utility.
+- You must be a residential retail customer of a participating utility.

 - The system must be installed by a program participating contractor.